Questionnaire

 What kind of plantings are on my property now?

-Do you have woods, turf grass, older trees (how large and how many), younger trees (where are they), shrubs (what, where, how large, how old) Note what landscape is beyond your yard.
-Any views you like?
+Write down what kinds of plantings: woods, turf grass, older trees (how large and how many), younger trees (where are they), shrubs (what, where, how large, how old) Note what landscape is beyond your yard and any views you like.
+Include them on your graph paper.

 Are there wet areas that stay wet extended amount of time?

-Why fight your conditions?
+Don’t fight your conditions.
 Make lemonade.
 Wet areas are prime candidates for rain gardens.

 Where are the streams or nearby running water supply?